China & The Absence of Blood In Games

 China has always exhibited a bold stance when it comes to blood in video games.
 And yet, for better or worse, blood has played a pivotal part in video games and their development.
 Besides, death is a fundamental element to almost every genre, bar from those of a sporting capacity.
-For instance, FPS games possess shoot-to-kill scenarios, and RPG’s include multi-faceted combat systems.
+For instance, first-person shooter (FPS) A genre of video game where the player experiences the game from the first person perspective...
+More games possess shoot-to-kill scenarios, and RPG’s include multi-faceted combat systems.

 While battle-royale games pit players against one another with deadly firearms, to become the last man standing.
 All of those mentioned prior, involves, in varying degrees of harshness, depictions of death based around player actions.